Roberto Luongo: Personal life

 While playing with the Florida Panthers, Luongo met his wife, Gina (née Cerbone), at a team hangout called the Pizza Time Trattoria.
 Gina is the daughter of the Italian restaurant owner, Umberto Cerbone, who is originally from Naples, while Gina's mother is from Palermo.
 Luongo proposed to Gina under the Bridge of Sighs in Venice in 2004.
 They lived in Broward County, Florida, during his tenure with the Panthers.
 However within a month of moving into a new home in Florida, Luongo was traded to Vancouver.
 They subsequently moved into the Vancouver neighbourhood of Yaletown, while spending Luongo's off-seasons in Fort Lauderdale, Florida.
+Luongo had been chosen as a starting goaltender for the 2008 NHL All-Star Game, but he chose not to attend in order to be with Gina, who was pregnant at the time and had returned to Florida.
 Their daughter was born on March 27, 2008.
-Luongo had been chosen as a starting goaltender for the 2008 NHL All-Star Game, but he chose not to attend in order to be with Gina, who was pregnant at the time and had returned to Florida.
 On December 27, 2010, Gina gave birth to the couple's son.

 Luongo is involved with several charities.
 Like many Canucks players, he spent time with Canuck Place, a children's hospice in Vancouver.
 He also sponsored a spectator's box in Rogers Arena that was reserved for underprivileged children to attend Canucks games.
-At the end of games in which he was named one of the three stars, he was known to give away his goalie stick to a fan in the crowd.
+At the end of games in which he was named one of the three stars, he was known to give away his goaltenders stick to a fan in the crowd.
 In the summer of 2009, he hosted the Roberto Luongo Golf Open to benefit Montreal Children's Hospital, Sainte-Justine Hospital, and a seniors centre network in Saint-Léonard.
 After the Stoneman Douglas High School shooting, Luongo, who lives in Parkland, gave a pre-game speech acknowledging the victims of the shooting and calling for action against mass shootings.

 In addition to being an avid golfer, Luongo also enjoys playing poker.

 In September 2011, Luongo was inducted into the Italian Walk of Fame in Toronto, Ontario.
 He was inducted into the Florida Sports Hall of Fame in 2021.